laberning/openrowingmonitor/docs/physics_openrowingmonitor.md

 ### Determining the "Angular Velocity" of the flywheel

+The traditional approach uses:

 > &omega; = &Delta;&theta; / &Delta;t

+In our approximation, we map time versus distance, where the velocity is determined the specific point's slope.

 ### Determining the "Angular Acceleration" of the flywheel

+The traditional approach would be:

 > &alpha; = &Delta;&omega; / &Delta;t